-Here, we only generate URIs for a series of downsized resolutions.
-The actual scaling will happen on the fly upon requesting these resources.
+Here, we are refererring to downsized resolutions in advance, and the actual scaling will happen on the fly upon requesting these URIs.

-Each thumbnail in the series is approximately half the size (one quarter area-wise) of the previous one, similar to how mipmapping works in computer graphics.
-You may wish to experiment with this resolution distribution.
+We choose to provide a series of thumbnail images, where each image is approximately twice (four times area-wise) smaller than the previous one, similarly to how mipmapping works in computer graphics.
+You may want to tune this resolution distribution to better match the sizes that are common in your application.

 Furthermore, it is practical to impose a minimum resolution, as any potential benefit from switching between very small thumbnails (a few kilobytes each) is likely to be overshadowed by the request overhead.
-As you may have noticed in the above snippet, we are referencing this lower size limit as self.\config.min\thumb\size.
-The app configuration will need to be updated to add the min\thumb\size option (by default initialized to 64 pixels) as follows:
+As you may have noticed in the above snippet, we are referencing this lower size limit as self.config.min_thumb_size.
+The revised configuration with support for min_thumb_size (by default initialized to 64 pixels) reads: